-PR1440 - 28 September 2010
+PR1440a - 28 September 2010

-Working together to raise awareness of careers in the land-based and environmental sector
+Working together to raise awareness of careers in land-based engineering

-Advisers from Skills Development Scotland recently attended a Career Adviser's Seminar organised in conjunction with Lantra Sector Skills Council, to learn first hand about the exciting and progressive range of career opportunities available in the land-based and environmental sector.
+Advisers from Skills Development Scotland recently attended a Career Adviser's Seminar organised in conjunction with Lantra Sector Skills Council, to learn first hand about the exciting and progressive range of career opportunities available in the environmental and land-based sector.
 During the event advisers received an insight into the career options available within the sector and also learnt of the need to attract 10,000 new entrants over the next 10 years, just to meet demand.
 Advisers also had the opportunity to question a range of employers and industry experts about the highs and lows of their experience, and about the career prospects and training available, such as Modern Apprenticeships.